isralduke/thatbook/21-ecclesiastes.md

 > <a name="8:11">8:11</a> When a sentence is not executed at once against a crime,
 > the human heart is encouraged to do evil.
 > <a name="8:12">8:12</a> Even though a sinner might commit a hundred crimes and still live a long time,
-> yet I know that it will go well with God-fearing people—for they stand in fear before him.
+> yet I know that it will go well with God-fearing people — for they stand in fear before him.
 > <a name="8:13">8:13</a> But it will not go well with the wicked,
 > nor will they prolong their days like a shadow,
 > because they do not stand in fear before God.